p≡p for iOS¶

 Unsecure reply warning¶

-This option will warn you when a formerly encrypted message would be sent unencrypted by replying or forwarding, a warning message appears.
+This option will warn you when a formerly encrypted message would be sent unencrypted by replying or forwarding.
 This option is enabled by default.

 Protect Message Subject¶